 And when we say tight, we mean that ₱60,000 to us is already over budget, and telling us that ₱400,000 is typical of a “budget wedding” will give us heart attacks.
 We both belong to a highly unstable industry, where one company could close down and hundreds of people could lose their jobs.
 We felt it would be too capricious for us to hold a big celebration when many of our colleagues can’t find employment.
 That and the fact that I’m an entrepreneur means only one of us is making money (him).
 The rest of my funds go into paying salaries and making sure projects run.
 We weren’t able to invite Senshi.Labs‘ artists and programmers, but they got paid.
 So even if I’m actually enjoying a decent wage as a ranked professor, most of my salary goes straight into my development studio.
 Fellow business owners who start from scratch would understand this feeling.
+[2023 Edit: the studio is no longer functioning as a commercial one, I turned it into a hobby of training interns so they can be sent to their future employers with ease.
+I became a full-time Benildean faculty in 2018.]
 Don’t get me wrong.
 I love attending weddings that have all the bells and whistles (and mostly because I’m just a guest, not the center of attention).
 If someone else is willing to shoulder our wedding expenses, I wouldn’t mind a big wedding and I actually wouldn’t even interfere with the planning (or the guest list that might have people in it that we hardly know).
 Har har har.

 One other thing: We don’t want to pay for a big wedding and then end up with tons of debt right after.
 We know that is going to put a strain on our relationship.
 So while we were setting aside funds for the wedding itself, we were making sure that we still had savings that we could later use for investments.